Version 2025-07-08

 Bidding notes found in PBN files can be seen during the replay of the bidding.

-To get to the replay mode, press ctrl-R or use the menu.
-To exit the replay mode, press ctrl-R again or use the menu.
+To get to the replay mode, press Ctrl-R or use the menu.
+To exit the replay mode, press Ctrl-R again or use the menu.
 This will advance to the end of the replay and bidding or playing can be continued.
 It is also possible to exit the replay at the current position by pressing Esc or using the menu, and continue at this position.
 Further actions will be lost.

-The best way to fix a bidding or a card play is to press the left cursor key.
+The best way to change a bidding or a card play is to press the left cursor key.
 This will enter replay mode.
 You can walk back a few steps and press Esc to continue at that position.

 The following keyboard shortcuts can be used in the replay mode.